jmorenobl/gpux/docs/reference/cli/run.md

 # `gpux run`

-Run inference on models.
+Run inference on models from registries or local projects.

 ---

 ## Overview

 The `gpux run` command loads a model and runs inference on provided input data.
-It supports both single inference and benchmarking modes.
+It supports both registry models (pulled from Hugging Face) and local models with `gpux.yml` configuration.

 ```bash
 gpux run MODEL_NAME [OPTIONS]